 - An awareness of the UK health system and the systemic challenges it faces to remain sustainable

-- An environment in which to develop the skills to rapidly research, synthesise and prototype a solution to a healthcare challenge
+- An environment in which to develop the design led innovation skills to rapidly research, synthesise and prototype a solution to a healthcare challenge

 - The opportunity to work alongside a world-class faculty, who can provide knowledge-based learning and encourage critical awareness of current issues